Presentations, Trainings, and Workshops

 Length: 50 minutes

-This presentation is geared towards student athletes.
-It covers what stress is, and how it can affect us.
-In addition, it discusses the stress cycle (i.e., how stress influences our interpretation of the situation, which can have a chain reaction on our emotions and behavioral response) in relation to student athletes.
-From here, we learn more about our perception surrounding stressful events, perfectionism, how to 'fail well', develop coping mechanisms to manage stress, and sleep hygiene tips.
-Athletes will also get an overview of campus and online resources related to stress.
+Topics Covered: stress cycle (i.e., how stress influences our interpretation of the situation, which can have a chain reaction on our emotions and behavioral response), perception surrounding stressful events, perfectionism, how to 'fail well', develop coping mechanisms to manage stress, sleep hygiene tips, resources

 Length: 20-30 minutes